MathStuff/Matrices/README.md

 Matrix.intForm #Returns integer form of the matrix

-Matrix.floatForm #Returns integer form of the matrix
+Matrix.floatForm #Returns float form of the matrix

-Matrix.ceilForm #Returns a matrix of all the elements' ceiling value
+Matrix.ceilForm #Returns a matrix of all the elements' ceiling values

 Matrix.floorForm #Returns the same matrix as "intForm"